raif-rizvi/Amazon_Product_Recommendation_System/README.md

 ## Licensing, Authors, and Acknowledgements

-This project is licensed under the MIT License - see the LICENSE file for details.

 Author: Syed Raif Rizvi

-Acknowledgements: The dataset used in this project was provided as part of a problem assignment during the [MIT IDSS Certification](https://www.mygreatlearning.com/mit-data-science-and-machine-learning-program?gl_campaign=Eportfolio&gl_source=Linkedin&utm_source=eportfolio).
+Acknowledgements: The dataset and scenario used in this project was provided as part of a problem assignment during the [MIT IDSS Certification](https://www.mygreatlearning.com/mit-data-science-and-machine-learning-program?gl_campaign=Eportfolio&gl_source=Linkedin&utm_source=eportfolio).